-- 10.1 A fundamental critical success factor in the delivery and implementation of an effective DDAT strategy is a robust cyber security strategy that is underpinned by three core components, people, process and technology. - 10.2 ESNEFT is an operator of essential services.
-This means we have a legal and constitutional responsibility to keep patient information confidential, accurate and available to improve care outcomes for the communities we support. - 10.3 Our cyber security strategy recognises the critical role that digital systems now play in patient care criminals and we must make this an organisational priority and a core part of the ESNEFT way. - 10.4 Cyber security is the practice of protecting networks, devices and sensitive information from unauthorized access, use, disclosure, disruption, modification or destruction.
+A fundamental critical success factor in the delivery and implementation of an effective Digital, Data and Technology Strategy is a robust Cyber Security Strategy that is underpinned by three core components: people, process and technology.

+East Suffolk and North Essex NHS Foundation Trust is an operator of essential services.
+This means we have a legal and constitutional responsibility to keep patient information confidential, accurate and available to improve care outcomes for the communities we support.

+Our Cyber Security Strategy recognises the critical role that digital systems now play in patient care and the sustainability of our services.
+There is a clear need to improve our defences against cyber criminals and we must make this an organisational priority and a core part of the East Suffolk and North Essex NHS Foundation Trust way.

+Cyber security is the practice of protecting networks, devices and sensitive information from unauthorised access, use, disclosure, disruption, modification or destruction.
 This includes implementing technical and organisational measures to prevent cyber-attacks and respond to security incidents.
-The goal of cyber security is to maintain the confidentiality, integrity, and availability of sensitive information and systems.
-Cyber security is an essential aspect of protecting an organisation's information and systems and requires a comprehensive approach which addresses all three areas. - 10.5 To overcome the increasing cyber security challenges associated with a more digitised health building a skilled workforce, developing a robust cyber security framework and investing in advanced technologies.
-We will develop a culture of continuous learning and stay updated on and that this is taken into account when broader transformation communications and culture change is being planned. - 10.6 Our cyber security strategy covers all operations, activities, services and programmes undertaken suppliers.
-Our strategy is intended to secure ESNEFT, its assets, estate, supply chain, colleagues ESNEFT operates. - 10.7 ESNEFT is embarking on a complete organisational transformation starting in 2023 which will accelerate the increasing importance of technology.
-This will result in significant change in all accidental threats to confidentiality, integrity and availability of data and services.
-Our strategy will be phased, with distinct aims and objectives for each phase: - most harm if realised. - acceptable level, and we can predict and adapt to the dynamic threat landscape. - Phase three 'innovate and lead' increasing automation and embedding security into all digital, data and technology product lifecycles.
+The goal of cyber security is to maintain the confidentiality, integrity and availability of sensitive information and systems.
+Cyber security is an essential aspect of protecting an organisation's information and systems and requires a comprehensive approach which addresses all three areas.

+To overcome the increasing cyber security challenges associated with a more digitised health system, we will need to adopt a holistic and proactive approach to cyber security.
+This includes building a skilled workforce, developing a robust cyber security framework and investing in advanced technologies.
+We will develop a culture of continuous learning and stay updated on the latest trends and developments in the field of cyber security.
+This includes ensuring that there is a culture of data protection established, both through good data and information governance, and that this is taken into account when broader transformation communications and culture change is being planned.

+Our Cyber Security Strategy covers all operations, activities, services and programmes undertaken by East Suffolk and North Essex NHS Foundation Trust and on its behalf.
+This includes all employees, contractors, temporary employees and suppliers.
+Our strategy is intended to secure East Suffolk and North Essex NHS Foundation Trust, its assets, estate, supply chain, colleagues and patients from harm.
+Therefore, its scope extends to all physical and logical locations in which East Suffolk and North Essex NHS Foundation Trust operates.

+East Suffolk and North Essex NHS Foundation Trust is embarking on a complete organisational transformation starting in 2023 which will accelerate the increasing importance of technology.
+This will result in significant change in all parts of the organisation, and it is crucial that our cyber strategy is delivered in tandem with this and other planned programmes.
+Any large scale change increases the risk of cyber breaches and accidental threats to confidentiality, integrity and availability of data and services.
+Our strategy will be phased, with distinct aims and objectives for each phase:

+- Phase one get ahead understanding the gaps and dealing with the risks that would cause most harm if realised. - Phase two stay ahead reaching a consistent state where known risks are managed to an acceptable level, and we can predict and adapt to the dynamic threat landscape. - Phase three innovate and lead increasing automation and embedding security into all-digital, data and technology product lifecycles.
 Taking a leadership role in the region and driving collaboration.

-and the sustainability of our services.
-There is a clear need to improve our defences against cyber system, we will need to adopt a holistic and proactive approach to cyber security.
-This includes the latest trends and developments in the field of cyber security.
-This includes ensuring that there is a culture of data protection established, both through good data and information governance, by ESNEFT and on its behalf.
-This includes all employees, contractors, temporary employees and and patients from harm.
-Therefore, its scope extends to all physical and logical locations in which parts of the organisation, and it is crucial that our cyber strategy is delivered in tandem with this and other planned programmes.
-Any large scale change increases the risk of cyber breaches and

-• Phase one - 'get ahead' - understanding the gaps and dealing with the risks that would cause

-• Phase two - 'stay ahead' - reaching a consistent state where known risks are managed to an